pdp10/simqueue/readme.txt

 References:
-	For any reference, you can consult the chapter 6 of the book 'Ricerca Operativa' by Paolo Malesani, that presents the original idea for this program and 'A first course in probability' by Sheldon M. Ross.
+	For references, chapter 6 of `Ricerca Operativa` by Paolo Malesani offers an overview of simulated queues.
+	'A first course in probability' by Sheldon M. Ross.

 								Piero Dalle Pezze